reillypascal/n4m-phone-imu/README.md

 # n4m-phone-imu
-This project contains a Node.JS server to be run in "Node 4 Max".
+This project contains a Node.JS server to be run in Node For Max.
 Node serves a webpage over the local network, and the webpage receives IMU values from a mobile phone and sends the values to Max via websockets.

 Requirements:
 - Max 8